Carpet-DeFi/carpet-defi-docs/docs/team.md

 - Disc0rduser, marketing
 - Naorria, design

-The current members of the administrative multisig wallet (3/4) are:
+The current members of the administrative multisig wallet (2/3) are:

 - Operator
 - Nicky
 - Cattie
-- Andy